itsritsu/itsritsu/README.md

 ### 𖹭 ⋮ Pony Town
 * Strictly **DNC** (Do Not Copy) my skins.
-* Mostly AFK on safe server but not offtab.
+* Mostly AFK but not offtab.

 ---